 The Catherwood Library and Nestlé Library remain committed to collecting and uploading your works just as we have in the past.
 You will see no change in our service model: faculty can continue to send their CVs or new items as they are published, and units within both schools can send their respective library their publications for upload.

-When our contract with bepress ends, the Selected Works pages of Cornell faculty will be hidden.
-This means that your Selected Works page will no longer be locatable by search engine.
-If you would like your page to remain findable, please contact Jim DelRosso at firstname.lastname@example.org.
+When our contract with bepress ended, the Selected Works pages of Cornell faculty were hidden.
+This means that your Selected Works page is no longer locatable by search engine.
+If you would like your page to remain findable, please contact Jim DelRosso at email@example.com.
 If you do so, your page can be made available with its original URL, but the branding of each school will be replaced with standard Selected Works branding.
 Library staff will no longer be able to access or edit the page on your behalf, but you will retain editing rights.

 We're happy to help you identify alternatives to Selected Works.
 Using your ORCID iD to unambiguously link your work to your identity is one such option.

-We will migrate download data from the current platform into eCommons, and it will appear in each item's description. eCommons download statistics will also be also available for each item.
+We migrated download data from the current platform into eCommons, and it will appear in each item's description. eCommons download statistics will also be also available for each item.

 While eCommons does collect and display download statistics for items in the repository, the eCommons platform does not currently support an author dashboard or automated reports of monthly statistics.
 Please do not hesitate to reach out to the Catherwood Library or Nestlé Library with questions about usage statistics for your materials.

-We will put in place URL redirects from the landings pages for items in the current ILR and SHA repositories to their respective landing pages in eCommons.
-We will also put in place URL redirects at the top level of each repository, and the collections within them.
+We have put in place URL redirects from the landings pages for items in the current ILR and SHA repositories to their respective landing pages in eCommons.
+We have also put in place URL redirects at the top level of each repository, and the collections within them.

 Not at this time.